 When do I leave camp?

 We schedule move-out time from 10:30 AM to noon, at the dorm.
 All resident students must be out of the dorm by 12:00pm CST on Saturday, the 18th.
 WKU Forensics assumes no responsibility for students on campus after that time.

 What sorts of items should I pack?

-Pack enough clothing for the entire nine days, all toiletries plus sheets, pillow, blanket, towels, washcloths, alarm clock (if needed) and flip flops for the showers.
+Pack enough clothing for the entire seven days, all toiletries plus sheets, pillow, blanket, towels, washcloths, alarm clock (if needed) and flip flops for the showers.
 Bring an umbrella in case of rain and a light jacket for cool buildings.
 Students in Extemporaneous Speaking are encouraged to bring a laptop if they have one (class will take place in a computer lab, though).
 All students should bring paper for taking notes and a black interp book for those events requiring one (interpretation events).
 Also, you may wish to bring athletic shoes and a swimsuit for exercise and swim breaks later in the week.

 Do I need to bring a suit?

 No. Please dress casually all week, though all campers are expected to dress appropriately at all times.
 If any staff member feels as though a camper is wearing inappropriate clothing, the camper will be asked to go change immediately.
 Note that you *may* wish to bring swimwear, as there will be an evening or two of play in the athletic center, which includes a pool.

 What bed size sheets do I need?